angeluriot/Papermap/doc/contribute/papers.md

 	* `Animal study`: an experiment conducted on non-human living organisms (often mice or rats)
 	* `Ecological study`: an analysis of data collected from populations or groups rather than individuals
 	* `Cross-sectional study`: an analysis of population data at a given point in time
-	* `Case-control study`: a observational study comparing individuals with a condition to those without it
+	* `Case-control study`: an observational study comparing individuals with a condition to those without it
 	* `Cohort study`: a study that follows a group of individuals over time to observe outcomes
 	* `Clinical trial`: an experiment assessing the effects of an intervention under controlled conditions
 	* `Randomized controlled trial`: a clinical trial where participants are randomly assigned to a control or an experimental group for a fair comparison